2015 Sokol Blosser Pinot Noir, Dundee Hills, Oregon

 With the holidays now in full swing, you are bound to see plenty of great recommendations for what to serve with what, and when.
 I’m taking a slightly different direction.
-Over the next few weeks, I will share with you what I am personally serving and drinking this holiday season.
+And over the next few weeks, I will share with you what I am personally serving and drinking this holiday season.
 With multiple celebrations ahead, there will be plenty to share!

 For centuries, Pinot Noir has upheld a reputation for grace, stature, and expressiveness.
 All of these qualities make it a fabulous table mate for any celebration.
 But pairing Pinot Noir can come with a hefty price tag.
 The most prestigious Pinot Noirs come from Burgundy and carry an equally impressive price tag.
 Thankfully, there are a number of New World wine regions that produce quite exceptional Pinots.
 Oregon’s Willamette Valley is, arguably, the most “Burgundian” of all of them.

 The Dundee Hills lie in the northwest portion of Oregon’s Willamette Valley.
 The region is characterized by its red, iron-rich volcanic soil.
 And what makes this region particularly special for growing grapes is the excellent drainage.
 Vine roots grow deep.
 And they experience just enough stress to focus a great deal of energy into producing complex concentrated berries.
 This translates to wines with great structure and flavor.